 Camping in Ronda

 We ended up at camping El Sur in Ronda.
-Since we were there during low season there were not that many campers but this is a pretty nice place.
+Since we were there during the low season there were not that many campers but this is a pretty nice place.
 It is a bit on the pricey side but we think that it is more pricey in Ronda in general so nothing extreme here.
 At the camping, you have everything you need and you can do your laundry and take a nice shower if you please!

 We chose this place because it was the one that was closest to the city center.
 We ended up taking our bikes to the city center and it was no problem biking to town.
-The best thing that you can do is to take your bike to town but then leave it locked somewhere and explore Ronda by foot.
+The best thing that you can do is to take your bike to town but then leave it locked somewhere and explore Ronda on foot.